Dutch Malabar: Battles for supremacy on Malabar

 In 1669, Dutch Malabar became a separate commandment of the Dutch East India Company (VOC); beforehand it had been governed from Batavia.
 In 1670, the Zamorin of Calicut ruler was persuaded by his prince to go to Cranganore to encourage the Nairs.
 But, the Dutch made a surprise attack on the Zamorin's camp.
 Thirty Dutch lost their lives this raid, and in the confusion of the battle, the Royal Sword of Calicut was destroyed.
 The Calicut ruler fell back to Papinivattom, and the prince attacked the bastion and captured it.
 In 1673, VOC representative Hendrik van Rheede came to Cochin as its Commander.
 He re-occupied the bastion and demanded the cession of Chetwai - the route to Cochin from Calicut.
 He came to Port Ponani in 1678 and met with the Calicut ruler.
 Tired of the hostility shown by most of the natives, the Dutch opened negotiations with Calicut.
 The Commissary General of Batavia, the head of the Dutch Government in the East Indies, came to Ponani in 1696 without even stopping at Cochin.
 In the meantime, Calicut formed a large anti-Dutch alliance and signed a new treaty with the English.
 In the following years, they made raids deep into Cochin areas (1701–1710).
 The Dutch supported their ally Cochin and began to construct a fort for the security of Chetwai.
 Soon, Calicut sent a force to pull down the fortifications and expelled the Dutch from Chetwai (1714).
 The Chief of the English factory had a great hand in promoting this.
 Calicut resolved to follow up on this success by attacking Cranganore and Pappinivattom.
-But, the Dutch under Councillor William Bucker Jacobs retaliated by defeating the Calicut and English armies and on April10, 1719 the Dutch formally took command of Fort William, as the fort at Chetwai was called then.
+But, the Dutch under Councillor William Bucker Jacobs retaliated by defeating the Calicut and English armies and on 10 April 1719 the Dutch formally took command of Fort William, as the fort at Chetwai was called then.
 This Cochin-Dutch victory was a heavy blow to the English and Robert Adams.

 The Dutch gradually began to consider their forts and garrisons in Malabar an economic burden, while the British East India Company dominance of commerce in Malabar increased.
-On September10, 1691 the Dutch transferred Chetwai back to Calicut and reduced the size and strength of their forces across Malabar.
+On 10 September 1691 the Dutch transferred Chetwai back to Calicut and reduced the size and strength of their forces across Malabar.
 The fear of Cochin-Dutch alliance began to fade in the minds of Calicut rulers.
-In 1721, the supreme council of the Dutch East Indies in Batavia agreed that it would no longer support its ally Cochin against Calicut, betraying century old friendship.
+In 1721, the supreme council of the Dutch East Indies in Batavia agreed that it would no longer support its ally Cochin against Calicut, betraying a century old friendship.